-Chief among those changes is the inclusion of an 18,000 DPI optical sensor, a substantial upgrade over the 12,000 DPI sensor found in the previous M65 Pro RGB.
+The biggest among those changes is the inclusion of an 18,000 DPI optical sensor, a substantial upgrade over the 12,000 DPI sensor found in the previous M65 Pro RGB.
 The higher DPI (or CPI, if you prefer) is thanks to the Pixart PMW3391 optical sensor, itself a derivation of the Pixart 3360 found in the M65 Pro RGB.

 The M65 RGB Elite also sheds a bit of weight and features a slightly shorter profile when compared to its predecessor, in addition to a different side button layout.
-All told, the M65 RGB Elite is still an FPS-centric gaming mouse, and a worthy contender almost 5 years on.
+All told, the M65 RGB Elite is still an FPS-centric gaming mouse, and a worthy contender almost five years on.

 |Sensor||Pixart PMW3391 Optical Sensor|

 |Mouse switches||Omron (50M clicks)|

 The packaging is the standard fare for Corsair, bright yellow and black, with plenty of pictures and marketing on both the front and back.
 Inside, you’ll find reasonably frustration-free packaging, a warranty guide, an owner’s manual, and the mouse itself.

 At first glance, the M65 RGB Elite doesn’t look much different than the M65 Pro RGB.
 They both feature the well-known long and narrow shape, with something of a wide footprint and plenty of contours and edges on both sides of the mouse.
 It’s the kind of divisive design that either invokes love or hate; I tend to feel the former, but as with all things, it’ll come down to personal preference.